 Commercial Leases in ACT

 Commercial leases are contracts to rent out premises for business purposes.
-In the Australian Capital Territory there are generally two types of commercial leases: retail and non-retail leases.
+In the ACT, there are generally two types of commercial leases.
+These are retail and non-retail leases.
+This article deals with commercial leases in the ACT.

 Types of leases